Archit0217/YelpCamp/README.md

 # YelpCamp
-A camp-site website with full back-end functionality.
+A camp-site website.
 V12 is the latest version.
 The site is available on Heroku.

 https://camp-archit-17.herokuapp.com/